 My third novel.
 A hostage crisis unfolds when Russian paramilitaries occupy Crimea as the political drama of the 2014 Ukrainian revolution envelops the lives of some very different Americans.
 90,000 words.

-My fourth novel.
-Examines the life of Claire Parker, New York merchant banker.
-From Ivy League colleges to Wall Street, set during the halcyon decade of the 2010s.
+My fourth novel, cataloguing the life of Claire Parker, New York merchant banker, from Ivy League colleges to Wall Street: set during the halcyon decade of the 2010s.
 100,000 words.

 My second novel.
-Explores the startup culture of a group of Blizzard programmers who quit the Valley and move to the Silicon Forest, Oregon, to make a revolutionary video game called Hecate.
+Explores the startup culture of a group of Blizzard programmers who quit the Valley and move to the Silicon Forest in Oregon to make a revolutionary video game called Hecate.
 Set between September 2019 and July 2020.
-110,000 words.
+130,000 words.

 My first novel, a study of the lifestyle of Pacific North West high-school graduates set during the cultural touchstone year of 2003.
 Takes place in the Republic of Cascadia, an alternative history ecotopia.
 Written between 2014 – 2018.
 220,000 words.

 Adaptation of Peter Watts’ 2006 science fiction novel Blindsight, written in 2013.
 35,000 words.

 My first book, a history of British naval aviation during the First World War.
 Based on my PhD thesis research (2012-2018) on British naval aviation development.
 Published in 2021 by Routledge.
 120,000 words.

 My second book, the first history of the Air Department of the British Admiralty.
 Founded by Winston Churchill, the Air Department was a prototypical think-tank and joint operations centre, responsible for global air operations amidst a torrent of administrative, political, and technological upheaval.
 The Air Department was at the forefront of 20th century military revolution.
 100,000 words.